What should I do if I think I have spinal stenosis?

 - Deep tissue massage

-If you are considering your surgical options, contact Laser Spine Institute to learn how one of our outpatient endoscopic procedures might be able to help you rediscover your life without back and neck pain.
+If you are considering your surgical options, contact Laser Spine Institute to learn how one of our outpatient, minimally invasive procedures might be able to help you find relief from neck and back pain.
+A no-cost MRI review* is available for those who want to know if they are a candidate for our minimally invasive procedures.